Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 ### How to add additional fields

-The OFDS schema does not restrict the use of additional fields, except where noted in the [schema reference](../reference/schema.md).
+The OFDS schema does not restrict the use of additional fields, except where noted in the [data model reference](../reference/data_model.md).
 If there is a data element that you wish to publish for which you cannot identify a suitable mapping in OFDS, you can add an additional field to your data.

 Before adding an additional field, you ought to search the [standard issue tracker](https://github.com/Open-Telecoms-Data/open-fibre-data-standard/issues) to see if a similar concept has already been discussed.
 If there are no existing discussions, you ought to open a new issue and describe the concept that you want to publish and your proposed modelling.